-Once you’ve had your fill of food & bevvies, a little shopping may be in order.
+Once you’ve had your fill of food & bevies, a little shopping may be in order.
 If you’re more of a take-it-all-in kind of person and love to people-watch, just wandering through the winding cobbled streets is always a great way to spend time in this part of town.

-Lynch’s Castle was once home to one of the most powerful families in the area; one of 14 tribes who ruled the region.
+Lynch’s Castle was once home to one of the most powerful families in the area, one of 14 tribes who ruled the region.
 The castle was their refuge from raids and features many architectural intricacies, such as gargoyles, window carvings, and detailed moldings.

 The Lynch family crest features prominently on the outer facade.
-One of only a few secular treasures from Galway’s past still standing today, it is a building worth seeing, though only the first of its four floors are open to public perusal.
+One of only a few earthly treasures from Galway’s past still standing today, it is a building worth seeing, though only the first of its four floors are open to public perusal.

-This spot on the list is more of a self-service visiting point, as the castle is now in ruins and no museum nor guided tours operate on the grounds.
+This spot on the list is more of a self-service visiting point, as the castle is now in ruins, and no museum nor guided tours operate on the grounds.
 However, it does make for a lovely walk (or bike ride) and some beautiful pictures, particularly with the greenery overtaking the crumbled stone.

-While most European cities are exciting in their own right, with a diverse array of museums, restaurants, bustling neighborhoods, and vibrant city streets, sometimes the simplest joys of traveling come from the quiet days where you can slow your pace.
+While most European cities are exciting in their own right, with a diverse array of museums, restaurants, bustling neighborhoods, and vibrant city streets, sometimes the purest joys of traveling come from the quiet days where you can slow your pace.

 Barna Woods – located only three miles from Galway’s city center – offers a respite from the city’s fast pace.
 With creeping moss, oak trees, old stone bridges, and a forest floor carpeted with fallen leaves, Barna Woods gives off an aura of ancient magic and lore—how very Irish!

+One of the best things to do in Galway is to check out Mutton Island.
 No need to hop on a boat to access this island; Mutton Island is connected to Galway City’s South Park by a long causeway of about a mile and offers some pretty spectacular views the whole way there.

 The bay is also well-known for the Galway Hooker, an all-red traditional sailing craft from the years leading up to the Great Famine.